Queen's Gift

-Queen's Gift is a 1952 American historical novel by Inglis Fletcher, the seventh and last in her "Carolina Series" that began in 1940 with the publication of Raleigh's Eden.
+Queen's Gift is a 1952 American historical novel by Inglis Fletcher, the seventh (of twelve) titles in her "Carolina Series" that began in 1940 with the publication of Raleigh's Eden.

 The story mixes fictional romantic plot-lines with actual historical events surrounding the political conflicts associated with North Carolina's entry into the Union.
 James Iredell, Samuel Johnston and Penelope Barker are among the actual historical figures depicted; it also dramatizes historical events like the Hillsborough and Fayetteville Conventions.

 Fletcher reportedly called Queen's Gift "the most difficult book she had ever written" up to that point.

 Publication history

-As with Fletcher's other Carolina Novels, Queen's Gift was published by Bobbs-Merrill in hardcover with a wraparound illustrated dust jacket.
-It was republished as a mass market paperback by Bantam in 1973.
+As with Fletcher's other Carolina Novels, Queen's Gift was published by Bobbs-Merrill in hardcover with a colorful wraparound illustrated dust jacket by Paul Laune.
+In addition to a Canadian hardcover edition, the novel was published in full in the August 1, 1953, edition of The Vancouver Province as their Province Book-of-the-Week.
+It was republished in mass market paperback format by Bantam in 1973.

 Reception

 Richard Walser, a reviewer for the Raleigh News and Observer, said that "Queen's Gift represents Inglis Fletcher at her best" and declared that "(n)o literate North Carolinan would ever dare admit not having read it."
 Victor P. Hass also provided a positive review, writing of its position in the series: "I closed Queen's Gift with real regret; it will seem strange not to look forward to another panel in the series."
+The Pasadena Star-News called it "a thoroughly fine book from every standpoint" and "the best of the lot" of the Carolina Series.